What is Good Samaritan Law Act Ontario?

-The Good Samaritan Act of 2001 allows individuals in Ontario to help other people and protects them from any kind of liability resulting from their actions.
+The Good Samaritan Act of 2001 allows individuals in Ontario to help other people and protects them from any kind of liability resulting from their actions such as calling 911, providing medical assistance to someone who is injured, a person who is a witness to the event or any other act of help.

-The intent of the law is to encourage people to do what’s right, without fear of personal repercussions.
+The intent of the law is to encourage and motivate people who are bystanders to do what’s right, without fear of personal repercussions in an emergency situation.

-If you remain at the scene of an accident and give first aid to someone there, you may be protected so long as a couple of criteria are met:
+For example, if you remain at the scene of an accident and give first aid to someone there until proper medical assistance arrives, you may be protected so long as a couple of criteria are met:

 - That you are helping voluntarily and not in the expectation of being rewarded in some way;